vdbvincent/catfeeder/README.md

 - Alarms programming : up to 5 alarms can be set in a day to program a food distribution.
 - Food distribution : you can choose the amount of food to be dispensed and then operate the engine.

 A sleep mode id used to turn off the LCD scren to prevent overcurrent.
-It appear after 30 secondes of inactivity.
+It appears after 30 secondes of inactivity.
 In this mode, the 'OK' button switches the display back on.
 The others help to distribute food quickly.

 == VIDEO GIF ==
 ![feed_gif]()

-## Menu interface
+## Menu screen

 == photos des écrans avec flow ==